Border Security Funding Talks Stalled, Government Shutdown Looms

 Republican Sen. Richard Shelby, Chair of the Senate Appropriations Committee told Fox News Sunday he put the odds of a deal at 50-50.
 "I think the next 24 hours are crucial.
 We could close some deals, but they've got to be good, to secure our borders," Shelby said.

-Democratic sources told NPR's Kelsey Snell talks have broken down over how many detention beds for Immigration and Customs Enforcement will be funded through the agreement.
-Democrats want to limit the number of beds to prevent ICE from aggressively arresting immigrants.
+A Democratic congressional aide tells NPR talks have broken down over how many detention beds for Immigration and Customs Enforcement will be funded through the agreement.
+Democrats want to limit the number of beds to force the Trump administration to prioritize arresting and deporting serious criminals, not law-abiding immigrants.

 President Trump has asked for $5.7 billion to fund a wall along the U.S. border with Mexico.
 On Sunday Trump tweeted that Democrats "are offering very little money for the desperately needed Border Wall & now, out of the blue, want a cap on convicted violent felons to be held in detention!"